Ennova-IT/PhotoTakerLibrary/README.md

 your `OnPhotoRetrievedListener`.
 If the library needs to request a rationale for the new Android Runtime permission request, the `void onPermissionRationaleRequested()` method will be invoked.

+You can always retrieve the path of the image by using the `PhotoLib.getPhotoPath()` method.

 __________________